lis-epfl/jobrisk/README.md

 The codes in this folder generates all the risk and resilience measures, as well as all the tables and figures present in the paper:

-How to compete with robots: calculating the automation risk of human jobs and searching for resilient alternatives
+How to Compete with Robots: Assessing Job Automation Risks and Resilient Alternatives

-by Fabrizio Colella, Dario Floreano, Rafael Lalive, Nicola Nosengo and Antonio Paolillo.
+by Antonio Paolillo, Fabrizio Colella, Nicola Nosengo, Fabrizio Schiano, William Stewart, Davide Zambrano, Isabelle Chappuis, Rafael Lalive, Dario Floreano

+The code was provided by Fabrizio Colella and Rafael Lalive.

 # Description of the folders